Ordered via : https://flavours.cinnamonhotels.com

 I recently noticed on the Flavours delivery platform (link above) that Cinnamon Grand has introduced a Family High Tea platter (LKR 4,500) that is quite similar in presentation to that offered by Cinnamon Lakeside (https://theeatlog.com/2021/08/28/flavours-high-tea-for-2/).
 The platter is prepared by their Tea Lounge, and we thought of checking it out over the weekend.
 (If you’ve followed my blog long enough, you’d have realised by now that I have a mild weakness for a decent afternoon high tea *wink wink*.)

-As with Lakeside’s home-delivered high tea platter, Grand’s also comprises of a 44-piece setup with four apiece of:
+Similar to Lakeside’s home-delivered high tea platter, Grand’s comprises of a 48-piece setup with four apiece of:

 .
 Cornmeal-crusted veggie burger